webpack-contrib/react-proxy-loader/README.md

 # react-proxy-loader

-Wraps a react component in a proxy component to enable Hot Module Replacement and Code Splitting.
+Wraps a react component in a proxy component to enable Code Splitting (loads a react component and its dependencies on demand).

 ## installation